Kade0/Minecraft-ModCamp/Progress/Break Out.md

     * Harvest Level changes the type of blocks it can break (0 for wood tools, 1 for stone, 2 for iron, and 3 for diamond)
     * Efficiency is how fast it can mine a block.
     * Enchantability is the amount of enchantments it can hold.
-    * Damage vs. Mob/animal is self explanitory.
+    * Damage vs. Mob/animal is self explanatory.
     * Number of the uses is as well.
   * ## Making the Tool Recipe
     * Click the green plus and select Recipe.